More of your food recovery questions, answered by our Dietetics team

 An objective binge eating disorder is described as ‘eating, in a discrete period of time, an amount of food that is larger than what most people would eat in a similar period of time under similar circumstances’.
 This episode of eating is accompanied by a sense of lack of control over what or how much one is eating.

-A binge can also be characterised by eating much quicker than usually, eating until uncomfortably full, eating large amounts of food when not physically hungry, eating in secrecy, and feelings of shame or guilt.
+A binge can also be characterised by eating much quicker than usual, eating until uncomfortably full, eating large amounts of food when not physically hungry, eating in secrecy, and feelings of shame or guilt.

 However, your experience is important and valid whether what you experience matches these criteria, or not.
 This is what’s called a subjective binge.
 Often, the amount of food eaten during a subjective binge is not larger than what other people would have, but it is, or feels like, significantly more than you would usually have, or includes foods which you would normally restrict.